Charles Darwin on stamps of Vanuatu

 Other stamps to consider

-seafarers and pioneers, the Lapita people were a migrating and mobile
+[O1] As master seafarers and pioneers, the Lapita people were a migrating and mobile culture.

-and the Philippines where there had been a population for at least 40,000
+and the Philippines where they had occupied the islands for at least 40,000 years.

 It is estimated that the Lapita people arrived in Vanuatu over 3,000 years ago directly from the Solomon Islands.